 Designed for outdoor use, this security camera has a waterproof rating of IP66.
-This means that it is dust-tight and protected against powerful jets of water, which is plenty enough to face up to our weather systems.
+This means that it is dust-tight and protected against powerful water jets, which is plenty to face up to our weather systems.

-As with the other Ezviz cameras we've featured and reviewed, set up is mega easy using the Ezviz app.
-Just follow the on-screen instructions, and stay within the Wi-Fi zone, and you'll be set up in no time.
+As with the other Ezviz cameras we've featured and reviewed, setup is easy using the Ezviz app.
+Just follow the on-screen instructions, stay within the Wi-Fi zone, and you'll be set up in no time.

-The most tricky thing to do is deciding on where you want the camera…
+The tricky thing to do is deciding where you want the camera…

 Using the Ezviz app, you can engage in two-way conversations, activate the siren, switch between Night Vision Modes, record, take photographs... it's brilliant!

 Real Homes rating: 4 out of 5 stars | read our full review of the Ezviz C3N Security Camera